NewMayur/utpanna-user/features.md

 ## 1. Executive Summary

 We are introducing a "Group Buying" discovery tool.
 Farmers select their Crop and Objective (e.g., "Cotton" + "Growth") and are presented with a **Recommended Product Combo**.
-They can view the price per Acre or per Pump.
+They can view the price प्रति एकर or प्रति पंप.

 - **Happy Path:** User views the recommended combo -> Clicks "Join Deal" -> API called with the existing Deal UUID.
 - **Customization Path:** User customizes quantities to estimate their budget. _Note: Custom combos cannot be turned into new deals dynamically due to backend constraints.
 Customization is purely a calculator._